List of awards and nominations received by Nagarjuna

 Nagarjuna is an Indian actor, producer and television presenter who works primarily in Telugu cinema and television.
-He has received nine state Nandi Awards, three Filmfare Awards South and a National Film Award-Special Mention.
+He has received ten state Nandi Awards, three Filmfare Awards South and a National Film Award-Special Mention.
 He received his first National Film Awards during 1996 as he produced, Ninne Pelladata, which has garnered the National Film Award for Best Feature Film in Telugu for that year.
 His performance in Annamayya received a National Film Award – Special Mention (Actor) in the 45th National Film Awards in 1998.

 CineMAA Awards

 The CineMAA Awards are presented annually by Movie Artists Association Group, a television network based in Hyderabad.

 Filmfare Awards South

 The Filmfare Awards South is the South Indian segment of the annual Filmfare Awards, presented by The Times Group to honour both artistic and technical excellence of professionals in the South Indian film industry.
 The awards are separately given for Kannada, Tamil, Telugu and Malayalam films.